stfree/Crossword/README.md

       No technology is magical, every transition comes with disadvantages.
 An Isolate-based system can’t run arbitrary compiled code.
 Process-level isolation allows your Lambda to spin up any binary it might need.
 In an Isolate universe you have to either write your code in Javascript (we use a lot of TypeScript), or a language which targets WebAssembly like Go or Rust."
       - https://blog.cloudflare.com/cloud-computing-without-containers/
 - Here's an interesting idea:
-  - Use docker image but transmogrify it into a Firecracker micro-VMs
+  - Use docker image but transmogrify it into a Firecracker micro-VM
     - https://fly.io/blog/docker-without-docker/
     - Use a service to do this:
       - https://hackernoon.com/how-to-deploy-firecracker-microvms-using-weave-firekube-311h3ug1